alexandertepaev/forte_bacnet_client_dev/README.md

 ## Building BACnet Client Module for 4diac FORTE
 The build process consists of three steps and is performed using [cmake-gui](https://cmake.org/cmake/help/latest/manual/cmake-gui.1.html#):
-1. Building the BACnet Stack Library
+1. Building the BACnet Stack Library.
-2. Building the 4diac FORTE with the BACnet Client Module
+2. Building the 4diac FORTE with the BACnet Client Module.
+3. Importing BACnet Client function blocks into the 4diac IDE.

 ### Building BACnet Stack Library
 1. Download the [BACnet Stack Library 1.0.0](https://sourceforge.net/projects/bacnet/files/bacnet-stack/bacnet-stack-1.0.0/) and unpack its content.
 Hereafter, the root folder of the library will be referred to as *{BACNET_STACK_ROOT}*.